Firm Profiles

 International

 Mayer Brown is recognised in the UK market for both depth and innovation.
-The firm was ranked in 23 practice areas in Chambers UK 2025, with three Band 1 rankings: Construction (Contentious and Professional Negligence) and Real Estate (£150m+).

-It was also named the 23rd Most Innovative Law Firm in Europe by the Financial Times Innovative Lawyers Europe 2024, earning Highly Commended mentions in deals & financing, unlocking finance, and sustainability & ESG.
+The firm was named the 23rd Most Innovative Law Firm in Europe by the Financial Times Innovative Lawyers Europe 2024, earning Highly Commended mentions in deals & financing, unlocking finance, and sustainability & ESG.
 In April 2024, its antitrust team won Behavioural Matter of the Year – Europe at the Global Competition Review Awards for a landmark ECJ case nullifying supermarket dawn raids.
 Also in 2024, Mayer Brown LLP took home the Europe Commodity Finance Deal of the Year at the TXF Commodity Finance Deals awards for a €1.23bn MET Group facility, highlighting its project finance capabilities.

 A-Levels Requirements